mastodon/blog/content/posts/2025-07-01_mastodon_4_4_for_devs/index.md

 resources:
 - name: hero
   src: hero.png
-draft: false
+draft: true
 ---

 Mastodon 4.4 is just around the corner: the [release candidate is now available](), and the final release should be coming along very soon.
-Just before the final version arrives, we wanted to shine the spotlight on some of the new features and changes that will be particularly important to anyone building apps or integrations.
+Just before the final version arrives, we wanted to shine a spotlight on some of the new features and changes that will be particularly important to anyone building apps or integrations.

 As a reminder, we also share a monthly engineering update (our [Trunk and Tidbits](https://blog.joinmastodon.org/categories/trunk-and-tidbits/) series) and if you’ve been following those, some of these changes may already be familiar.
 You’ll see below that there are a lot of useful new additions that have arrived during this development cycle.